Zero-Tang/NoirVisor/src/svm_core/readme.md

 There is a `V_INTR_MASKING` control bit in VMCB by virtue of the Local APIC support in AMD-V. In that the behavior of interrupt is controlled by the `RFlags.IF` bit of the host if the `V_INTR_MASKING` bit is set, ignorance of this bit may trigger deadlocking of the system: no physical interrupts can be intercepted because the `RFlags.IF` bit in host is reset.
 In order to address this issue, on VM-Entry of nested guest, the `V_INTR_MASKING` bit in VMCB must be checked.
 Copy the `RFlags.IF` bit from the guest to the host if `V_INTR_MASKING` bit is set.

 ## Virtualize Nested Paging
 To virtualize NPT, we should merge the page tables.
 However, I don't have an algorithm regarding page-table merging.
-So, the SVM-nesting feature in future NoirVisor may not support NPT unless I have one. <br>
+So, the SVM-nesting feature in future NoirVisor may not support NPT unless I have one. \
 An easier, and high-performance, but protection-degraded approach to achieve this goal is to simply pass the Nested CR3 from the guest to the processor.
 This approach is fine for regular virtual machine monitors like VMware Workstation, VirtualBox, etc. because the physical memories to be virtualized do not conflict with NoirVisor's NPT Protection.
 However, this approach is indeed unsuitable to global hypervisors like NoirVisor itself.

 ## Virtualize `vmload` and `vmsave`